Amy Matsushita-Beal for NPR

-This relationship is not a therapy session.
+Remember that this relationship is not a therapy session.
 Remember to make and keep boundaries.
-We are human, and often personal issues will come into play during your sessions, especially if you have a pre-existing relationship or are talking about work-life balance.
+We're human, and often personal issues will come into play during your sessions, especially if you have a pre-existing relationship or are talking about work-life balance.
 It's okay to vent.
 But make sure not to monopolize the session with personal issues or make it only about venting.

 Anjuli Sastry is the co-founder of NPR's Women of Color mentorship program, which has paired up more than 100 NPR employees for mentoring.
 Sastry was also a member of the inaugural ONA Mentorship Collaborative.
 She spoke about mentorship at Werk It: A Women's Podcast Festival in Los Angeles in October 2019.
 Hear her talk here.

 The podcast portion of this story was produced by Andee Tagle.